 Residents have the opportunity to gain additional pediatric experience at St. Jude Children's Research Hospital or University of Cincinnati.

 - Watch our latest video to hear what current residents have to say about training at one of the nation's top hospitals, living in Cleveland and more

 - Meet the Radiation Oncology Residents

 During the PGY-2 year, new resident are immersed in introductory physics and radio-biology course work in addition to exposure to the fundamentals of radiation oncology.
 Areas covered include work-up, treatment planning process, delivery of radiation and follow up of patients receiving radiotherapy.

 During the PGY-3 year, the residents are expected to improve their understanding of all aspects of radiation oncology, especially the treatment planning process, and also to develop a research interest for the following year.

-During the PGY-4 year, residents are expected to perform clinical or basic science research for 6-9 months under the supervision of an appropriate Cleveland Clinic faculty member.
-The remaining time will be spent in electives such as dosimetry and community radiation oncology.
+During the PGY-4 year, residents are expected to perform clinical or basic science research for up to 10 months under the supervision of an appropriate Cleveland Clinic faculty member.
 One member of the PGY-4 class is selected by the faculty to serve as Chief Resident.

 During the PGY-5 year, the level of responsibility is increased.
 The year is structured to consolidate clinical skills and the knowledge base acquired during the previous three years.